Search Language Syntax

 Grouping Conditions

-By including more than one condition statement in a query, you can refine results according to multiple criteria.
-You can group multiple conditions by using either the logical operators && (ampersands, to indicate a logical AND) or || (vertical bars, to indicate a logical OR).
+By including more than one condition statement in a query, you can refine results according to several criteria.
+You can group conditions by using the logical operators && (ampersands, to indicate a logical AND), || (vertical bars, to indicate a logical OR), or the logical IN operator.
 For example:

 licenseModel = 'LICENSE_INCLUDED' && dataStoragePercentage > 40 && lifecycleState != 'FAILED'